amirkode/trabas/doc/CLI.md

 ```
 #### `trabas server cache-config set`
 Setting cache configuration for specific requests.

+NOTE: This is only available when Redis is enabled.
 #### Options
 Option | Type | Description |
 --- | --- | --- |